Interview with Florian Renner, the 3rd Winner of Hum3d Survial Car Challenge

 Fox Renderfarm: What's your idea about our cooperation and how it can benefit both Maxon and Fox Renderfarm?

-Fox Renderfarm: How about your thoughts about Fox Renderfarm's ?
+Fox Renderfarm: How about your thoughts about Fox Renderfarm's cloud rendering service?

 Fox Renderfarm: Share with us regarding the C4D's product development strategy and promotion in the near future?

 MAXON: Of course I can't disclose details - our general strategy is to keep the development pace: Releasing a very strong version each year and adapting it to the latest technologies on the market while ensuring the quality level our customers rely on.
 Of course, we will move forward and offer more functionality and flexibility to our customers to evolve and produce better end results in a shorter time frame.
 Efficiency and user experience are key and this is what our product should reflect - even if we enhance features they should remain easy to work with and ensure a smooth workflow.
 When it comes to promotion of the product, we focus on case studies and customer testimonials as this clearly helps to identify and win over new customers from the 2D design world.